pknielski/pknielski.github.io/_posts/2020-1-12-countryribs.md

 What you need:

-Country style bone in pork ribs
+Country style bone-in pork ribs

 I oddly didn't take a pic of the package, but it will just say Country-Style Ribs on it.
 Packages where I shop tend to be about 3 pounds or so.